 3. Gently Take Off Outer Petals

-And have a wonder why the daffodil might have outer and inner petals.
+- why it might have outer and inner petals

 Yes.
 But there’s also something else inside the corona the daffodil needs the bees to visit.

 4. Pull Away Inner Crown